coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-3-prepared-statements.md

 end
 ```

-After this our service should be able to perform all basic and prepared operations in and to the external mysql server.
+After this, our service should be able to perform all basic and prepared operations in and to the external mysql server.
 Next week we will learn to perform transaction operations i.e. we will be performing multiple queries and rollback all operations if there is error in even one of the operation.
 Thank you and stay tuned!

-**Image Credits:** Cover Image by <a href="https://unsplash.com/@fabioha?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText" target="_blank">fabio</a> on <a href="https://unsplash.com/s/photos/database?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText" target="_blank">Unsplash</a>
+**Image Credits:** Cover Image by <a href="https://unsplash.com/@ianjbattaglia?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText" target="_blank">Ian Battaglia</a> on <a href="https://unsplash.com/s/photos/server?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText" target="_blank">Unsplash</a>